COMING OCTOBER 2023

 "Um-hum.
 Bet it’s huge."

-"So is that warehouse thing still going down?"
+"So is that warehouse thing still happening?"

 "Oh."